 - Ends with: If your value ends with a certain fixed value. eg: _2323, _23231212

-- Bigger Than: Used with Sale Amount Variable, so that you can allow conversion which have a sale amount bigger than a defined value.
+- Bigger Than: Used with Sale Amount Variable, so that you can allow conversion which has a sale amount bigger than a defined value.

-- Lesser Than: Used with Sale Amount Variable, so that you can deny conversion which have a sale amount lesser than a defined value.
+- Lesser Than: Used with Sale Amount Variable, so that you can deny conversions which have a sale amount lesser than a defined value.

 - Value: You need to enter the value that you need to Deny/ Allow.

 - Advanced Targeting: In this, you will have the option to redirect the traffic on another campaign or URL if the targeting rule get mismatched or failed.
 The targeting which you have set in a campaign, whenever that targeting will be mismatched or failed, the traffic will redirect to the fallback URL or to the fallback campaign which you have set in a specific targeting rule.

 1. You can add multiple rule by clicking on Add new Rule Block.
 2. You can upload a CSV for bulk allow/ Deny Source, GAID, IDFA.